vmware-tanzu-labs/cf-mgmt/docs/config/README.md

 # added in 0.0.64+ which will remove users from roles if not configured in cf-mgmt
 private-domains: ["test.com", "test2.com"]
 enable-remove-private-domains: true/false

+# added in 1.0.7+ which allows configuration of service access
+service-access:
+  p-mysql: ["small","large"]
+  p-rabbit: ["*"]
 ```

 #### Space Configuration